infobyte/gorrabot/README.md

 * Closed MR -> Delete status labels (set to new)

 <a name="multiple-merge-requests"></a>
-Sometimes this actions aren't desired, like for example when an issue requires multiple merge requests merged to be considered as fixed.
-In this case, you can add the `multiple-merge-requests` to the issue and its status and labels won't be modified by gorrabot.
+Sometimes this actions aren't desired, like for example when an issue requires multiple merge requests to be considered as fixed.
+In this case, you can add the `multiple-merge-requests` label to the issue and its status and labels won't be modified by gorrabot.

 ## Merge request field completion based on its issue